TCL Electronics

-TCL Electronics Holdings Limited is a Chinese company headquartered and listed in Hong Kong, but incorporated in the Grand Cayman, the Cayman Islands.
-It manufactures televisions and other consumer electronics.
+TCL Electronics Holdings Limited, formerly known as TCL Multimedia Technology Holdings Limited, is a Chinese multinational corporation headquartered and listed in Hong Kong, but incorporated in the Grand Cayman, the Cayman Islands.
+It specializes in the research and development (R&D), manufacturing and distribution of products including televisions, mobile phones, air conditioners, washing machines, refrigerators and smart home internet services.
 It is a subsidiary of TCL Industries Holdings, a company which itself is a subsidiary of TCL Technology.